ciaranmckenna/flight-centre/README.md

 java AirTrafficControl
 ```

-The will output to the console the results of the method calls.
+This will output to the console, the results of the method calls.

 ## Authors